 - Salt– we like mineral salt for its nutritional benefits and flavor.
-It is less salty then table salt.
-Adjust to taste if using substituting.
+It is less salty than table salt.
+Adjust to taste if using substitutes.

 See the recipe card below for a full list of ingredients and measurements.

-Step One– Rinse the rice a few times, it is ok if it is not completely clear.
-Drain thoroughly with a fine mesh colander or strainer.
+Step One: Rinse.
+Rinse the jasmine rice a few times; it is ok if it is not completely clear.
+Drain thoroughly using a fine-mesh strainer.
+Rinsing the rice removes excess starch, creating fluffier, less sticky rice.

-Step Two– Put water, salt, coconut oil in pot, with the lid on and bring to boil.
+Step Two: Boil.
+Place water, salt, and oil in a medium saucepan with the lid on and bring to a boil over high heat.
+Wait to add the rice until boiling.

 Ways to Serve Jasmine Rice